 In 1950, Freddie Williams, perhaps figuring that Al Benson got the better end of the deal, went to work for disk jockey Jack L. Cooper.
 His title was assistant, but clearly he got an occasional on-the-air assignment.
 In 1953 he joined the jazz-oriented local radio station WAAF as a DJ; in 1954 the fans voted him the top DJ on the station.
 In 1954 Williams was also elected to the Examining Board for Musicians Union Local 208 (see the Board minutes for January 7).

 Freddie Williams was completely out of the recording business when he was interviewed for a Chicago Defender article in January 1953, which ran as part of a "Gone, But Not Forgotten" series.
 He was broadcasting the early morning jazz show on WAAF from his record shop.
 But the Defender did not mention anything about Williams owning a record shop or a label.
 The theme of the feature was that here was a man of considerable achievement who has been utterly forgotten today.
 The photo of Williams showed a man who looked to be in his late 60s or early 70s.
-However, when Freddie Williams died of lung cancer on August 21, 1955, he was just 56 years old.
-The seriousness of his condition was not widely known, as Cash Box (August 13, 1955, p.
+However, when Freddie Williams died of lung cancer at Billings Hospital on August 21, 1955, he was just 56 years old.
+The seriousness of his condition was not publicized: Cash Box (August 13, 1955, p.
 25) had Williams out of the hospital and "hoping to get back to his WAAF mike but soon."
 The death certificate listed his occupation as radio announcer.
 On August 27, 1955, the Defender ran a story titled "Fans Mourn Freddie Williams," from which we were able to learn significant details about his life.
 Cash Box ran Williams' obituary on September 3, 1955 (p.
 21).
 WAAF hired The Great (later The Magnificent) Montague to replace him (Cash Box, October 1, 1955, p.
 31).